juxor/afaq/markdown/secJ6.md

 other social projects with greatly increased pleasure and concentration.

-Besides engaging in direct action, anarchists can also support legal protection free expression and sexuality (repeal of the insane statutory rape laws and equal rights for gays, for example), just as they support legislation that protects workers' right to strike, family leave, and so forth.
+Besides engaging in direct action, anarchists can also support legal protection for free expression and sexuality (repeal of the insane statutory rape laws and equal rights for gays, for example), just as they support legislation that protects workers' right to strike, family leave, and so forth.
 However, as Reich observed, _"under no circumstances will the new order of sexual life be established by the decree of a central authority."_ [**The Sexual Revolution**, p.
 279] That was a Leninist illusion.
 Rather, it will be established from the bottom up, by the gradual process of ever more widespread dissemination of knowledge about the adverse personal and social effects of sexual repression, and the benefits of libertarian child-rearing and